-Order only genuine parts from your Original Saw Company Dealer.
-With your order be sure to include:
+Order only genuine replacement parts from your Original Saw Company Dealer.

+When ordering parts be sure to include:

-- 1. Name of Manufacturer: The Original Saw Company. - 2.
-Complete machine identification data (from name plate on the front of the table frame). - 3.
-Complete motor identification data (from motor name plate). - 4.
-Quantity, part number, and description of parts required. - 5.
-Complete shipping and billing instructions.
+- Name of manufacturer-Original Saw Company - Complete machine identification data found on name plate on front of frame - Complete motor identification from motor name plate - Quantity, part number and description of parts required - Complete shipping and billing instructions

 Because of the importance of tightening critical bolts and set screws to an established torque, each of the following parts lists pages contains torque tightening requirements for certain fasteners.
-These fasteners have their part numbers circled and torque reqirements specified.
+These fasteners have their part numbers highlighted and torque requirements specified.

-If parts should be replaced, information is supplied on these same parts lists where lubrication would be desirable.
-Such areas are marked with a 'G'; general purpose grease can be used.
+Information is supplied on these parts lists showing where lubrication is desired.
+Such areas are marked and a general purpose grease should be used.